 I earned an M.A. in English Language and Literature with concentrations in Composition, Rhetoric, and Linguistics, as well as an M.A. in Education with a concentration in Literacy K-12 at the University of Michigan – Flint and have been a tutor at the Marian E. Wright Writing Center (MEW) since 2012.
 Education and UM-Flint are a tradition in my family, with my mother, father, son, and soon my husband all being graduates.

 The mainstays of education, writing, reading and speaking, are all valuable skills that should never be done in isolation, and the MEW is the optimum venue for writers of all skill levels and interests to seek input from others.
 I find our writing center to be the perfect place to collaborate, learning with and from each and every writer that graces its doorway.
 I enjoy the variety, inspiration, and camaraderie I am privileged to experience every minute I spend there.

 In my spare moments, (which seem few and far between), I read everything from children’s books to the most recent best sellers, race walk (especially the Crim 10 mile), garden, craft, and bake tasty treats.

 I hope to see you around the center soon!

-Hi!
+Hello!
 My names Clarian, but most people just call me Clare.
-I am currently in sophomore standing and am the Education Director of my sorority, Sigma Sigma Sigma-Theta Beta.
+I am in my third-year here at the University of Michigan- Flint, and the Education Director of my sorority.
+Along with being a tuor in the Writing Center, I am also the Marketing Coordinator.
 If I’m not at work in the Writing Center or studying, I’m probably at the gym or home napping.
 Cooking is my passion, and there aren’t many dishes that I can’t make.